5argon/Minefield/README.md

 2. Scene `asmdef` referencing to core `asmdef` in order to access the `static` variable, or modify the `static` variable to make the next scene behave the way it wats.
 3. Test `asmdef` referencing also to core `asmdef` to change the `static` variable before each test.
 It may optionally reference scene `asmdef`.

 However even if you reference your scene `asmdef`, asserting on exposed fields of things is not a good design for test, since in the end you will use them as necessary portals to jump to the thing you actually want to test rather than wanted to test on them, and later you may introduced new exposed field just because you can't go to the desired things to test.
 This kind of "for test" exposed field should be avoided.
 (And actually exposed fields should be `[SerializeField] private` rather than `public`, so you can't use them from tests anyway.)
+Instead, Minefield's "reporters" combined with beacons should take this task, which you will learn about it soon.

 ## `SceneTest`

 By subclassing from this class in your test assembly :

-- Each subclass will be a test for a single scene.
+- Each subclass will be a collection of test cases for a single scene.
 You will have to provide your scene name because the `abstract` variable will ask you to.
 - Each test case will be a fresh start of this scene.
 The built-in `[SetUp]` and `[TearDown]` will take care of everything for you.
 - You will need to call `ActivateScene()` `protected` method **manually**.
 This design gives you an opportunity to hack up the `static` variable before allowing the scene to start, while don't have to specify the scene name on every test case because the subclass already asked you for it.
 - Before your test case even begin the scene is already waited and 100% loaded thanks to `[UnitySetUp]`, and only needs an activation.
 Other scenes you may want to load in the test needs a proper wait but as the guideline says you shouldn't have to compose the test from multiple scenes to get along with `Minefield`.
 - As in C# in general `static` variable do not reset in-between multiple test cases, **it will carry over**, because there is no domain reload in-between.
 (It is a good thing because the reload cost big performance hit.)
 You should always setup your `static` variable even though you think you don't want any particular value.
 In fact you may want a default, so you should set it to `default`/`new` instead of doing nothing.
 Do this in your own `[SetUp]` or `[UnitySetUp]` in your subclass.
+- Inversely, you may not touch the `static` variable as a statement that you are confident that no matter what the value is this test will pass.
+If you run multiple tests in series and the test fail because of spill over `static` values, then you got some work to do because your assumption is not true.
+Most of the time, you should fix the game so it truly ignore unrelated `static` values, rather than fix the test to pass by resetting the `static` value.
+    - One from my own experience is that there is a game mode A that you couldn't earn bonus point no metter what, and a game mode B which you could earn bonus only if one other flag Z is true.
+So that flag Z is useless outside of that mode.
+In the test of mode A I hack up a `static` that the mode is A, without explicitly resetting Z to `false` because there is no way the player could enter mode A with flag Z active in the first place.
+Turns out, in the test I am in mode A *and* I could earn bonus because Z is active.
+In this case you have 2 choices : the test is wrong, you should explicitly says Z must be `false`, and, the game is wrong, you should make sure mode A do not give bonus even if Z is active.
+I tends to choose the latter.

 After starting the scene you will want to check up on something or navigate inside the scene.
 We have no GUI in writing tests and it is difficult to use methods like `GameObject.Find` or `FindObjectOfType` to get the desired object to test "blindly".
 It is even more difficult to navigate "at the right time" when you could see nothing while writing a test.
 For this I have designed something called a **beacon**.

 ## Test beacons

-This is a way to use `enum` to refer to `GameObject` in your scene, by "attaching the `enum`" to it.
+This is a way to use `enum` to refer to `GameObject` in your scene, by "attaching an `enum`" to it.
 Attaching an `enum` is possible by a `MonoBehaviour` carrying that `enum`.

 It make writing a test more fun because `enum` could be auto completed and self described, rather than having to use something like `GameObject.Find` which rely on object's `string` name that may be refactored without the test updating along. `enum` could be mass-refactored by most code editors.
+Also it ensure you never jump more than once to reach your desired object.
+No more `.transform.GetChild` hierarchy crawling.

 ### Label declaration